IIT-EnergySystemModels/openTEPES/doc/md/Characteristics.md

 - **Hydro system basin**

-  > Detailed representation of the hydro system based on volume and water inflow data, considering the water stream topology (hydro cascade basins)
+  > Detailed representation of the hydro system based on volume and water inflow data, considering the water stream topology (hydro cascade basins).

 - **Power-to-Hydrogen (P2H2)** representation, with hydrogen demand satisfied by electrolyzer-produced hydrogen (electricity consumed to produce hydrogen) and a hydrogen network to distribute it

   > It is the conversion of electrical energy into hydrogen, typically through electrolysis, where electricity is used to split water into hydrogen and oxygen.
-It allows surplus or low-cost electricity, especially from renewable sources, to be stored in the form of hydrogen, which can later be used as fuel, feedstock, or for power generation, thus increasing energy system flexibility and supporting sector coupling.
+It allows surplus or low-cost electricity, especially from renewable sources, to be stored in the form of hydrogen, which can later be used as a fuel or feedstock, or for power generation, thus increasing energy system flexibility and supporting sector coupling.

-- **Power-to-Heat (P2H)** representation, with heat demand satisfied by heat pump or electric heater (electricity-consuming) production, and a heat network to distribute the heat
+- **Power-to-Heat (P2H)** representation, with heat demand satisfied by heat pumps or electric heaters (which consume electricity), and a heat network to distribute the heat

   > It is the conversion of electrical energy into thermal energy, typically through technologies such as electric boilers or heat pumps.
 It enables electricity, especially from renewable sources, to be used for heating purposes, improving system flexibility and supporting the integration of variable renewable generation.

 - **Solver independence**

-  > Any solver can be used that supports linear and mixed-integer linear programming (LP and MILP), such as Gurobi, CPLEX, CBC, GLPK, and HiGHS.
+  > Any solver that supports linear and mixed-integer linear programming (LP and MILP), such as Gurobi, CPLEX, CBC, GLPK, or HiGHS, can be used.
 The model is implemented in Python using the Pyomo optimization modeling language, which provides a high-level interface for defining optimization problems and supports multiple solvers.

 - **Multiple runs** of the same model over many related cases